HomeProgrammingPythonPython Intersection of Two Lists: 5 Easy Ways to Find Common Elements

 print("The Intersection Point Is: " ,res)

-Let us find the output of the above code snippet to understand the loop method implementation process.
+Let us examine the output of the above code snippet to understand the loop method implementation process.

 Output: